CELL-DGIST/HDZoo-official/README.md

 The HD Zoo framework supports a variety of encoding algorithms and training methods, as outlined below.
 It's important to note that the names of these methods may vary across different papers.

 - Conventional single-pass training
-  - The single-pass training option that HD Zoo provides is really old-fashioned -- it does not perform any similarity checks.
+  - The single-pass training option of HD Zoo enables the really old-fashioned single-pass training -- it does not perform any similarity checks.
 So, it might result in very low accuracies.
-  - A more effective approach is to use the retraining method for a single epoch, which can be done using the -i 1 option.
+  - A more effective (and state-of-the-art) single-pass learning would be to use the retraining method and run it for a single epoch, which can be done using the -i 1 option.
 - Typical iterative training (a.k.a. retraining)
   - This method involves bundling hypervectors only for misclassified samples.
 The general idea was (probably first) proposed in:
     - Imani, Mohsen, Deqian Kong, Abbas Rahimi, and Tajana Rosing.
 "Voicehd: Hyperdimensional computing for efficient speech recognition."
 In 2017 IEEE international conference on rebooting computing (ICRC), pp. 1-8.
 IEEE, 2017.